d-werner/grunt-raind/README.md

 Alternatively you can create or adapt your Gruntfile like this:

-* Enable the plugins with these lines of Code:
+* Enable the plugins with these lines of code:

 ```js
 grunt.loadTasks("node_modules/grunt-contrib-watch/tasks");